 Easy Nova Scotia oatcakes, made with just a few basic ingredients you likely have in your pantry!
 These sweet and salty oatcakes make for a perfect snack or dessert.

-I grew up in New Brunswick, a Canadian province next to Nova Scotia.
+I grew up in New Brunswick, a small Canadian province next to Nova Scotia.
 Naturally, it was easy to find Nova Scotia oatcakes wherever we went.
 My favorite being the ones at Second Cup in Dieppe.
 If you know, you know.

 As we now live on the opposite side of the country and sadly can’t find oatcakes as easily, I thought I’d create my own version at home.

 If you’ve never had oatcakes, I highly recommend that you try them.
 They’re incredibly easy and made with just a few ingredients you likely already have in your kitchen: flour, oats, brown sugar, butter, baking soda and salt.
 That’s it!

 Here are the simple steps that you need to make oatcakes at home.

 Preheat oven to 375°F. Line a baking sheet with parchment paper.

 Add the flour, oats, sugar, baking soda and salt to a mixing bowl.
 Stir together.

 Next, add the cold butter and combine it to the dry mixture, using a fork or your hands.
 The mixture will be crumbly.
 Add the water and stir it all together until you get a slightly wet dough.